twarik/katacoda-scenarios/Tensorflow Serving/step3.md

 - An Istio virtual service to route traffic to the model and expose it through the Istio gateway
 - An Istio DestinationRule is for doing traffic splitting.

-We create the resources using the Kubernetes config resources.yaml.
+We create the above resources using the Kubernetes config resources.yaml.

 Install wget package
 `apt install wget`{{execute}}